daveknapik/tc-weather-api/README.md

 This application records traces and metrics, but Jaeger UI only supports tracing.
 Currently the app sends metrics output to the console even with the above Jaeger instructions.
 Look at your console output to see metrics output, which is currently sent every 60 seconds.

+## Testing

+[RSpec](https://rspec.info/) is the testing framework we use, so tests can be run from your console with a simple `rspec spec`.

+Swagger support is integrated with RSpec via [rswag](https://github.com/rswag/rswag).

 ## API docs

+In addition to the below documentation, you can access Swagger documentation locally at http://localhost:8080/api-docs.

 ### GET /forecasts/:city